 Currently, the standard protocol for concussions is to be evaluated and treated immediately, and the same is true with even the mildest of whiplash injuries.
 These low impact accidents have been proven to occur at speeds as low as 5 mph with little to no obvious damage to the vehicle.

 How your injury is treated can determine whether you heal properly or risk a life-long disability.
 Patients who are treated through more traditional channels are frequently prescribed medications and may undergo some physical therapy.
-If these treatments fail, the patient may be sent to a pain clinic for a series of injections to manage the pain.
+If these solutions fail, the patient may be sent to a pain clinic for a series of injections to manage the pain.
 Unfortunately, surgery is often their last resort.

-Thanksgiving is more than food and football.
+Thanksgiving is more than food and football